"It's almost like denying gravity now. ... The willing suspension of disbelief can only be sustained for so long."

 - He wants Congress to pass emissions limits with "an enforcement mechanism ... based on the principles that polluters must bear the full cost of the carbon pollution they are emitting."
 He said it would include "clear, legally-binding emissions reductions," but did not give details.

 - His plan also calls for support for economically impacted communities.
-He has been slow to agree with activists' calls for him to swear off campaign contributions from fossil fuel interests, but his campaign has signaled that he soon will do so.
-[Update: Biden signed the No Fossil Fuel Funding pledge on June 27.]
+He was slow to agree with activists' calls for him to swear off campaign contributions from fossil fuel interests, but did sign the No Fossil Fuel Funding pledge on June 27.

 Biden has signaled he will embrace central concepts of the Green New Deal—that the world needs to get net zero greenhouse gas emissions by 2050 and that the environment and economy are connected.
 He was slower to do so, and for that reason he has faced criticism from young, impatient voters.